bascoli/COS-Coding-Test/README.md

 # COS-Coding-Test

 This is a coding exercise to test your skills in Intersystems Caché Object Script/Ensemble Frameworks.
-Please fork this repository to your GitHub page and commit your most readable and well organized "production-ready code".
+Please fork this repository to your own GitHub page and commit your most readable and well organized "production-ready code".
 Here's the problem statement:

 ## Longest Palidrome